learn-co-curriculum/phase-1-object-orientation-in-javascript/README.md

 instance is assigned to a variable.

 The instance we just created contains the functions that were previously free-standing, `sayHello`, `sayAge`, and `haveBirthday`.
 Notice here that we're no longer passing data as arguments to these functions when we call them.
-Our data, `'Evan'` and `34`, is now stored _in_ the `Person` instance.
-These functions now have access to the data as `this.name` and `this.age`!

-> In Object Oriented JavaScript, functions that are contained within a `class` >
+> For clarity, in these lessons, functions that are contained within a `class`
-> object are referred to as 'methods' of that object.
-These lessons will follow >
+> or `class` instance will be referred to as 'methods'.
-> this convention, so going forward, _method_ and _function_ will differ slightly
+> The word _'function'_ will be used when referring to functions outside of any `class`
-> in meaning.
+> object.

+Instead of receiving arguments, our _methods_ have access to the data as `this.name` and `this.age`!
+These are referred to as _properties_, and are both assigned when a new instance of the `Person` class is created.

 With our data and _methods_ captured in the `Person` instance, we've **_encapsulated_** all the information and behaviors that represent a _person_ in